 Acne is a bane of just about every teenager, but it can last into the adult years, as well.
-Common acne, clinically known as acne vulgaris, can really impact the self-confidence of teens and leave scarring behind if left untreated.
-Dr. Booth has various treatments for acne at Signature Plastic Surgery.
+Common acne, clinically known as acne vulgaris, can really impact the self-confidence of teens and leave scarring behind if left untreated the dermatology providers at Signature Plastic Surgery and Dermatology have various treatments for acne at Signature Plastic Surgery.

 What is acne?

 Acne basically is a function of the sebaceous glands at the base of the hair follicles.
 The sebaceous glands produce oil to keep the skin and hair lubricated and moist.
 Acne forms when the hair follicles clog, trapping the oil beneath the skin.
 Acne appears as occluded pores (blackheads or whiteheads), red bumps (pimples), pustules, or cysts.

 Acne is mainly a staple of adolescence, due to those raging hormones.
 Still, about 20 percent of acne occurs in adults.
 Acne commonly starts during puberty between the ages of 10 and 13, and it lasts from five to 10 years.
 Teenage boys tend to have more severe cases of acne.
 In adults, women are more likely than men to have mild to moderate forms of acne into their 30s and sometimes beyond.